12 Step foot controller: Elements

 The first preset is a chromatic scale starting in C. But even users who only want to play individual notes are not limited to that scale or arrangement.
 The user could create presets for all of the different keys that they use, so that the keys of the 12 Step could be used to play in different musical keys, while maintaining the familiar C major pattern.
-For example, if a performer wished to play a song in C# Major, the entire chromatic scale of the 12 Step could be transposed up a semitone.
-Thus, by playing the song using the keys (the buttons on the 12 Step) for C Major, the synthesizer would produce a sound transposed to C# Major.
+For example, if a performer wished to play a song in C♯ Major, the entire chromatic scale of the 12 Step could be transposed up a semitone.
+Thus, by playing the song using the keys (the buttons on the 12 Step) for C Major, the synthesizer would produce a sound transposed to C♯ Major.
+The presets are designed to include power chord settings designed with electric guitarists in mind; as such, the lowest note is transposed to E, to match the guitar's low E string.
 Whatever is programmed into the keys, whether it is individual notes or chords, can be transposed up or down by several octaves by using the "Select" key and then pressing the octave up or octave down keys (which are the regular note keys, which serve as function buttons once the "Select" button is engaged).

 The back of the 12 Step has several connectors: a 1/8" expression pedal input, a USB port for connecting to the optional MIDI expander unit, and a USB port for connecting to a computer or hardware electronic device (synth module, sequencer, etc.).
 Each key has a little red LED light that illuminates when the key is pressed, which helps the performer confirm which note they have pressed.
 A small alphanumeric LED panel can show up to four characters (some of the preset names include "bEnD", "POLY" and "5OCt" (the last one for a five octave preset) (see list of 12 Step presets.
 The drumset preset ("dSEt") automatically transmits to the General MIDI electronic drums channel.
 The keys on the 12 Step sound drum and cymbal sounds in this setting.
+The 12 Step V2 also has a CV output and a TRS MIDI output.